dman-os/comb/DEVDOC.md

         - [ ] BSTree
     - [x] FANotify notifications & test suite
       - [ ] `tmpfs` alternative for testing
+    - [x] `std.Thread.Condition` based `Queue`
+      - A single CPU is still saturated when it's flooded with events.
+Investigate what's making this happen
+        - Crossed fingers it won't be the syscalls (can't be!)

 - Later
     - [ ] Support less than gram length (3) search strings
 ## design doc

 ### Features